Did you know that making vanilla extract to use during cooking in your own kitchen is not only easy but will also save you money?

 I was surprised to find that the most commonly used flavoring in kitchens today is vanilla extract.
 We home cooks use it for baking, adding flavor to main meals, and even adding a spike of flavor to beverages.
 But, it is also one of the most expensive!
 Because of the labor required to grow vanilla beans, it is the second most expensive spice – second only to saffron.

-Making vanilla extract for yourself gives you superior quality for just about the same price as buying the counterfeit.
+Making vanilla extract for yourself gives you a superior quality vanilla extract for just about the same price as buying the counterfeit.
 I don’t know about you, but I say – let’s do this!

 I used to use imitation vanilla extract because real vanilla is so expensive.
-After finding out how easy it is to make the real thing in my own kitchen AND how economical it is, I would never go back to the fake stuff!
+But after finding out how easy it is to make the real thing in my own kitchen AND how economical it is, I would never go back to the fake stuff!
 Watch for yourself to find out how easy it is!

 Making Vanilla Extract

 Have a watch and tell me what you think in the comments!
 After the video, I will give the recipe, resources for the things you see me use, as well as, more information about selecting the vanilla beans.